breqdev/flask-discord-interactions/docs/permissions.rst

     @discord.command(default_member_permissions=268435472)
     def setup(ctx):
-        "Only members with channel- and rolemanagament permissions can run this"
+        "Only members with channel- and role-managament permissions can run this"

         return "You have the right permissions!
 Setting up now..."